vim-scraper/vim-scraper.github.com/news/_posts/2010-10-17-github-organizations.md

-When somebody sends vim-scripts a message, I need to log out of my account, log into vim-scripts, write the reply from scratch using the lame webform editor, log out, log back into my personal account, and then do it all over again in a few hours.
+When somebody sends vim-scripts a message, I need to log out of my account, log into vim-scripts, write the reply from scratch using a web form, log out, log back into my personal account, and then do it all over again in a few hours.
 The outgoing message isn't saved so I can't easily copy from previous converations.